List of Emmerdale characters introduced in 2011: Ali Spencer

 In summer 2012, she discovers that Rachel is pregnant and is unsure what to do next.
 Ali supports her but is frustrated by Rachel's refusal to name the father of her child and when village gossip accuses David Metcalfe, she attacks him in the Woolpack.
 Rachel, however, is horrified and demands Ali apologise to him in the Woolpack and accept that Rachel will handle the situation her way or she will leave.
 Ali accepts it reluctantly and is pleased when Rachel moves into Tenant's Cottage in the village.
-She, Ruby and the children live quietly for a while until Declan's sister, Megan Macey, takes a shine to the cottage and gives them notice to quit as she plans to live there with her son, Robbie Lawson.
+She, Ruby and the children live quietly for a while until Declan's sister, Megan Macey (Gaynor Faye), takes a shine to the cottage and gives them notice to quit as she plans to live there with her son, Robbie Lawson (Jamie Shelton).
 When Declan learns of this, he is not pleased and tells Megan to withdraw the notice to quit but she and Zak Dingle go to measure up.
-Ali visits Declan and tells him what has happened and they return to the cottage, just in time to see Rachel slap Megan.
+Ali visits Declan and tells him what has happened and they return to the cottage, just in time to see Rachel punch Megan in the face.
 Megan threatens to call the police unless Ali and her family vacate the cottage within 24 hours, which they do and move in with Rachel.

 In April 2015, Dan and Ali drive to Liverpool after discovering that Sean has been involved in a car accident with his friends.
 When they arrive back home, it is implied that Sean's injuries sustained during the crash are serious and Ali decides to stay in Liverpool until he recovers and Ruby stays in the village to ensure a steady income for the family.
 In August 2015, Ali returns to the village after Ruby is killed in the helicopter crash at Pete and Debbie's wedding.
 After Ruby's funeral, Ali discovers Rachel has been physically abusing her partner Sam.
 Ali asks Rachel to move to Liverpool with her as she can no longer stay in the village because of the memories of Ruby and so that Rachel can get help for her anger issues, both sisters leave Emmerdale on 26 August 2015.

 In April 2018, Ali's former brother-in-law Daz Spencer (Mark Jordon) receives a call from Sean telling him that Ali has been killed in a car accident.
 Daz breaks the news to a devastated Amelia.
-Daz later confess to Kerry Wyatt he had had a one night-stand with Ali during her marriage to Dan, and thinks he may be Amelia's father.
+Daz later confesses to Kerry Wyatt (Laura Norton) that he had a one-night stand with Ali during her marriage to Dan and thinks he may be Amelia's father.
 Dan finds out and is furious with Daz.
 A DNA test is taken and Daz is confirmed to be Amelia's father.